 Returning to work after a holiday can be challenging.
 Prolong the holiday feeling for when you’re back at work with my three tips.

 Your diary is full of team catch-up meetings, project debriefs, and client update calls, never mind the mountain of emails you’ve got to wade through.
 While extending your holiday time is a nice thought, it’s probably not one set in reality.
 But if you could prolong the holiday feeling for when you’re back to work after a holiday, well, that is certainly within your control.

 Now let me clarify.
 When I talk about prolonging the holiday feeling, I’m not talking about your manager agreeing to a daily ‘cocktail hour’ or sun loungers in the car park.
 It’s about acknowledging that your emotional well-being equals your capability to perform your role.
 It’s your energy source powering your performance.
 And the longer you can prolong this positive energy, the better.

 While you’ve been away from the office, your mind, body, and soul have experienced a break from the daily grind and routine.
 You’ve rested and relaxed, and in doing so, you’re now re-energised to go again.

 But this is where the challenge lies.
-You see, many people return to work and try to go from zero to productive all at once, usually within the first hour!
+Many people return to work and try to go from zero to productive all at once, usually within the first hour!
 If you want to avoid the holiday blues and prolong your holiday feeling so that it’s more than just a distant memory, here’s what you can do.

 The performance zone is when you’re ‘on it’, doing your thing, being the best version of yourself.
 But before entering the performance zone, a warm-up is critical.
 Take, for example, running.
 Before you start your 10K run, you complete a 5 mins walk to get the blood flowing and the heart pumping.